sunnydigital/sunnydigital.github.io/content/projects/riegsil/_index.md

 ---
-title: PC Build Log | RIEGSIL v2
+title: PC Build Log | RIEGSIL
 description: |
-  The build log for RIEGSIL v2, what I hope will be my
+  The build log for RIEGSIL, what I hope will be my

   next generation DL workstation

   🤖💻
 cover:
-  image: riegsil-v2-wip.jpg
+  image: riegsil-wip.jpg
   relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---